gwhgerman/SoFiA-2/README.md

 ## Documentation

-While documentation for SoFiA 2 is still limited at this stage, an overview of all control parameters as well as a copy of the SoFiA 2 User Manual can be found on the wiki at https://github.com/SoFiA-Admin/SoFiA-2/wiki.
+An overview of all control parameters as well as a PDF copy of the SoFiA 2 User Manual can be found on the wiki at https://github.com/SoFiA-Admin/SoFiA-2/wiki.

 ## Feedback